 The first category of criteria covers changes that impact the frequency or consequences of accidents [criteria (i), (iii), and (v)].
-The second category addresses changes that impact SSCs

-[criteria (ii), (iv), (vi), and (vii)].
+The second category addresses changes that impact SSCs [criteria (ii), (iv), (vi), and (vii)].
 The third category consists of criterion (viii) - changes to evaluation methods.
+This reorganization is done for convenience of explanation and does not change the meaning or application of the existing 50.59 criteria.

 The LMP 50.59 criteria in Table 1 refer to LBEs, which are composed of AOOs, DBEs, BDBEs, and DBAs.
 The term "accident" is not used in NEI 18-04 or the Non-LWR PRA standard.
+See the discussion in Sections 1.3.3 and 2.3.1 of this report for further discussion of this terminology.

 10 CFR 50.59(c)(2) Criteria LMP 50.59 Criteria for an LMP-based Affirmative Safety Case Comments Category 1 - Accidents (i) Result in more than a minimal increase in the frequency of occurrence of an accident previously evaluated in the final safety analysis report (as updated); (iii) Result in more than a minimal increase in the consequences of an accident previously evaluated in the final safety analysis report (as updated); [See NEI 96-97 Sections 4.3.1 and 4.3.3, respectively] (a) Result in a change to the frequency or consequences of one or more AOOs, DBEs, or BDBEs documented in the final safety analysis report (as updated) in a manner that would exceed the NEI 18-04 Frequency-Consequence Target or change an LBE from non-risk significant to risk significant according to NEI 18-04 LBE risk significance criteria. (b) Result in more than a minimal increase in the consequence of a Design Basis Accident documented in the final safety analysis report (as updated).
 Risk significance of an LBE in the LMP context and in the Non-LWR PRA standard requires the consideration of the combination of frequency and consequence effects.
 There are no criteria to evaluate these components of risk separately.
-LMP DBAs are evaluated deterministically, like LWR accidents.
+DBAs are evaluated deterministically, like LWR accidents.
 Therefore, determining if a change leads to a "more than minimal increase" in DBA consequences should follow the existing NEI 96-07 Section 4.3.3 guidance. v) Create a possibility for an accident of a different type than any previously evaluated in the final safety analysis report (as updated); [See NEI 96-07 Section 4.3.5] (c) Result in one or more AOO, DBE, or BDBE that is (i) not previously evaluated in the UFSAR and (ii) classified as risk significant according to NEI 18-04 LBE risk significance criteria.
 Newly identified LBEs or changes to LBE frequencies and consequences that are not risk significant should be documented in the next final safety analysis report update, but the associated change does not require prior NRC review.